RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 * Displays temperature on two seven-segment displays
 * Temperature range: 0°C to 74°C with ±1°C accuracy

-Note that the firmware is exclusively programmed in the AVR instruction set.
+Note that the firmware is exclusively programmed using AVR instruction set.
 Therefore, the system requires an intricate understanding of the 328P's architecture.

 # Usage